 It is also to be noted that the current structure is not exactly what was seen in the movie.
 It was blown up by the Maoist rebels few years back and only recently it has been renovated.
 Thus do not expect the exact same type sections but more or less from the outside it looks similar.

 The forest rest house is situated right at the banks of Kechki confluence.
 You can reach the confluence on foot from the right side.
 From inside of the rest house you will be able to see both the rivers, Auranga to the left and North Koel to the right.
 This place has got some of the most fantastic view of the confluence.

 Ray played with the natural beauty of the place in most of the shots.
 The most remarkable according to me was the Memory Game played by all the central characters in the movie.
-According to various reports this was shot at Kechki.
-This can also be see when panning the camera during the game.
-Though not sure of the exact spot but I think it’s to the left of the forest rest house, there is a long stretch of fertile grass land with tall trees.
+According to various reports, this was shot at Kechki.
+This can also be seen when panning the camera during the game.
+Though not sure of the exact spot I think it’s to the left of the forest rest house, there is a long stretch of fertile grass land with tall trees.
 This is the place from where you access the Kechki confluence.